learn-co-curriculum/javascript-promises/README.md

 Ok, so the above code initializes a new promise object and is passed an executor function.
 The executor function takes an argument, which references the resolve function declared as an argument to `.then`.
 We execute that resolve function in the line after `message` is reassigned to the string "updated".
 Because the resolve function is executed from inside of the call to `setTimeout`, it is not executed until the proper time.

+Before we move on, a couple of notes:

+  1. We can name the argument to the executor function whatever we want.
+Just like in the rest of JavaScript, argument names don't matter.
+Here is us changing the argument to our executor `logMessage`.

+    ```js
+    const promise = new Promise(function(logMessage) {
+      let message = 'initial'

+      setTimeout(function(){
+        message = 'updated'
+        logMessage(message)
+      }, 1000)
+    }).then(function(messageArg){
+      console.log(messageArg)
+    })
+    ```

-One other thing to point out is that we assigned the promise to a variable called `promise`.
+  2. One other thing to point out is that we assigned the promise to a variable called `promise`.
 We did this to show something.
 As you can see when we first initialize the promise, it has an attribute called `[[PromiseStatus]]`.
 That attribute equals "pending" until the resolve function is called.
 Once the resolve function is called, which occurs after 1000 milliseconds per the `setTimeout` function, we see that the `[[PromiseStatus]]` has changed to "updated".

 ## Promises in Functions